acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 We'll set up Atom+Hydrogen to work with Python, R and Julia.
 You can choose a subset of those packages, of course --- the steps involved are pretty much the same for all three of them.

-First you should install the software.
-Bear in mind that Python is pretty much a prerequisite for using Hydrogen with R and Julia (and other languages), because [Jupyter](http://jupyter.org/install) itself depends on Python.
+First you should install the software. **Bear in mind that Python is pretty much a prerequisite for using Hydrogen with R and Julia (and other languages), because [Jupyter](http://jupyter.org/install) itself depends on Python.**
+R and Julia are optional.

-### Install Python
+### Install Anaconda Python

 If you don't have [Python](https://www.python.org/about/) in your system, I recommend you install [Anaconda Python](https://www.anaconda.com/).
 **Anaconda is a Python distribution that comes with Python itself, plus 250+ popular data science and machine learning packages, plus the `conda` package and virtual environment manager.**